neoarz/NitroSniper/README.md

 ## Support
 Make a github issue if you find any bugs or have any questions or preferably dm me on discord `neoarz`.
 <br>
-<sub>If you find this project useful, consider leaving a star, would mean alot!!</sub>
+<sub>If you find this project useful, consider leaving a star, would mean alot!! ❤️</sub>